 Delisting

-When it is demonstrated that water quality criteria are currently being met for a waterbody or segment/analyte combination that was previously included on either the 303(d) list, or on the state’s Verified List of impaired waters, FDEP can propose that the water be delisted.
-If water quality criteria are met for some parameters, but not all, FDEP may propose partial delisting for those parameters that are attained.
-In such circumstances, future monitoring would be required to determine attainment for the remaining parameters.
+When it is demonstrated that water quality criteria are currently being met for a waterbody or segment/analyte combination that was previously included on either the 303(d) list, or on the state’s Verified List of impaired waters, these waterbody segments may be proposed for delisting.
+If it is demonstrated that water quality criteria are met for some, but not all, parameters, FDEP may propose partial delisting for those parameters; additional monitoring would be required to determine attainment for for the remaining parameters

 Waterbody segments may also be proposed for delisting for other reasons (e.g., if it can be demonstrated that the original listing was in error, or if an impairment is determined to be due to natural causes).
 Although the conditions for delisting are specified in the IWR, determination of the ultimate assessment category (or subcategory) for some analytes is not necessarily straightforward.

 For example, the EPA has provided guidance that a waterbody previously verified as impaired for nutrients based on chlorophyll a or TSI can be delisted if the waterbody does not exceed IWR threshold values.
-However, these waterbody segments will be placed in Category 3b rather than Category 2 unless and until site-specific information is available to demonstrate attainment of the designated use.
+However, until sufficient site-specific information is available to demonstrate designated use attainment these waterbody segments are placed in category 3b rather than category 2.
 The required site-specific information can include, but is not limited to, measures of biological response such as the SCI and macrophyte or algal surveys.

 Even when a waterbody meets the delisting thresholds in the IWR for nutrients based on chlorophyll a or TSI assessments, if the waterbody has been verified as impaired for DO, and if either TN or TP has been identified as the causative pollutant, then the waterbody cannot be delisted unless site-specific information is available to demonstrate support of aquatic life use.

 Figure 8.1 illustrates the decision process for delisting waters that have been verified as impaired for nutrients.

-Summary of Causes of Impairment

-For each waterbody type (including rivers/streams, lakes, estuaries, and coastal waters), Tables 8.3a through 8.3d summarize the number and size of waterbody segments that are assessed as impaired (and for which a TMDL may be required—i.e., in assessment Subcategories 4d, 4e, or 5) by cause of the impairment.

-Summary assessment results for lakes are largely influenced by assessment results for Lake Okeechobee.
-Covering 730 square miles, Lake Okeechobee is by far the largest lake in the state and is included among the Category 5 waters.
-In addition, all estuaries and coastal waters have been assessed for mercury (based on analyses of mercury in fish tissue) and are also included among the waters assessed as impaired (in EPA Category 5)

-The most frequently cited causes of impairment include the following:

-Out of 4,030 river/stream segments assessed: DO, fecal coliform, mercury (in fish tissue), and nutrients (based on the assessment of chlorophyll a);

-Out of 1,394 lake segments assessed: Mercury (in fish tissue), DO, and nutrients (TSI);

-Out of 592 estuarine segments assessed: Mercury (in fish tissue), DO, nutrients (based on assessment of chlorophyll a).and fecal coliform; and

-Out of 226 coastal segments assessed: Mercury (in fish tissue) and DO.
+Figure 8.1.
+Decision Tree for Delisting for Nutrient Impairment Based on Chlorophyll a (Chl-a)